clcuevas/pocket_outreach_backend/README.md

 The areas we currently cover are:

  - Seattle
+ - Central East NC

 ## Documentation

+The API endpoints are available from the root [data.pocketoutreach.org](https://data.pocketoutreach.org/)

 Complete documentation for consuming the REST API is [available here](https://rawgit.com/clcuevas/pocket_outreach_backend/master/doc/index.html#api-food_banks-get)

+We can use all the help we can get, so if you're interested in contributing, please send a pull request.

-Documentation on the methods used in this API are [available here](https://rawgit.com/clcuevas/pocket_outreach_backend/master/out/index.html)
+For developers interested in contributing, documentation on the methods used in this API are [available here](https://rawgit.com/clcuevas/pocket_outreach_backend/master/out/index.html)

  ## Prerequisites